soft-matter/trackpy/doc/index.rst

     <br>

-Trackpy is a Python package providing tools for particle tracking.
+Trackpy is a Python package for particle tracking in 2D, 3D, and higher dimensions.

 For a brief introduction to the ideas behind the package, you can read the :ref:`introductory notes <introduction>`.
 Read the :doc:`walkthrough <tutorial/walkthrough>` to study an example project from start to finish.